 The graduate program offers a nursing curriculum designed to prepare registered nurses as clinical nurse leaders.
-Students may complete the CNL track as a part-time student, with both online and on campus courses.
-The curriculum adheres to guidelines provided by pertinent credentialing and regulating organizations (American Association of Colleges of Nursing, 2011); while creating a flexible and contemporary graduate education.
+Students may complete the CNL track as a parttime student.
+The program is offered predominantly online.
+The curriculum adheres to guidelines provided by pertinent credentialing and regulating organizations (American Association of Colleges of Nursing, 2011) while creating a flexible and contemporary graduate education.